 The latest to take the world by storm is TikTok, a video-sharing platform focused on short-form content.
 The numbers are certainly impressive, 1.5 billion downloads and a reported 500 million active users each month.

 Interestingly, TikTok’s emphasis is on reactive content rather than wholly original videos.
-One of its biggest draws is that it has numerous sound clips, filters and more, to help create and edit posts.
+One of its biggest draws are the numerous sound clips and filters etc. at your disposal to create and edit posts.

 The question now is, how will TikTok innovate and improve to differentiate itself from just being another Vine or Musical.ly?

 There are two other parallels we can examine in the industry; YouTube, and Instagram.
 Both offer video sharing in some capacity, though there is a much greater emphasis on this in YouTube’s operating model, and they have proven immensely influential in digital marketing.

-YouTube: The Original, but is it the Best?
+YouTube: The Original, But is it The Best?

 Let’s start with the oldest, YouTube.
-It is the forefather of services like TikTok and was one of the first content-sharing sites to truly hit the mainstream.
+It is the forefather of services like TikTok and was one of the first content-sharing sites to hit the mainstream.

 While there are obviously social elements to YouTube, there is a marked difference between it, Instagram, and TikTok.
 Now the second biggest search engine, just behind Google, YouTube offers a wealth of SEO and content opportunities.

 From a social media perspective, it is less focused on individual users than its competitors, and more on fostering communities based around popular channels.

 While anyone can upload videos onto the site, only a small percentage is seen by a mass audience, particularly if they are not properly tagged and optimised.
 This may not be a priority for the average user, but it’s crucial in bringing content the exposure it needs.